geospace-code/h5fortran/README.md

 Uses Fortran 2008 `submodule` and `error stop` for clean template structure.
 This easy-to-use, thin object-oriented modern Fortran library abstracts away the messy parts of HDF5 so that you can read/write various types/ranks of data with a single command.

-Polymorphic API with read/write for types integer, real32, real64 with rank:
+Polymorphic API with read/write for types int32, int64, real32, real64 with rank:

 * scalar (0-D)
 * 1-D ..
 7-D

 as well as character (string) variables and attributes.
+Mismatched datatypes are coerced as per standard Fortran rules.
+For example, reading a float HDF5 variable into an integer Fortran variable:  42.3 => 42

 Tested on systems with HDF5 1.8 and 1.10 including: